Fools Rush In

 The inciting incident occurs at 12 minutes when Three months later, Isabel tracks down Alex in New York to tell him she's pregnant.
 This bombshell disrupts his carefully planned life and forces him to confront responsibility..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Alex proposes to Isabel and they marry in a quick Vegas wedding.
+This illustrates the protagonist's commitment to Alex proposes to Isabel and they marry in a quick Vegas wedding.
 This is his active choice to enter a new world of marriage, family, and cultural integration—leaving his safe bachelor existence behind., moving from reaction to action.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Isabel leaves Alex, saying they rushed in too fast and are too different.
 The relationship dies.
 Alex is alone, having lost both Isabel and the baby he'd grown to care about.
-His attempt to control everything has cost him everything., indicates the protagonist at their lowest point.
+His attempt to control everything has cost him everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 79% of the runtime.
 Breakthrough: Alex sees a "sign" (echoing Isabel's faith) that gives him clarity.
 He realizes he must choose love over logic, embrace faith over control.
 He synthesizes his organized nature with Isabel's spiritual worldview and commits fully., demonstrating the transformation achieved throughout the journey.